 Affiliate software is a better choice for small businesses

-When it comes to running a successful program, the right affiliate software can offer many more benefits over affiliate networks.
+When it comes to running a successful program, the right affiliate management software can offer many more benefits over affiliate networks.

 Affiliate software tools are usually out-of-the-box solutions, which means that they’re easy to set up and run.
 But they also give you complete control over how you run your program, and often come with customer support in case you run into challenges during the setup, running, or maintenance phases.

-A great advantage of affiliate marketing software is automation.
+A great advantage of affiliate marketing software is marketing automation.
 These specialized tools automate a lot of the backend processes required to maintain a profitable affiliate program.
 You will have real-time access to all performance reports and communication tools so you easily manage your program.

 You don’t have to compete with other businesses in an affiliate network, or pay any unnecessary fees that eat away a lot of your profit.
 Plus, you get to build authentic and meaningful relationships with your affiliates.

 If you want to see what affiliate software can offer to help you run your program, our Referral Rock affiliate software can help.
 We’ve built our tool to offer easy setup (no developer skills needed!) and plug-and-play integrations.
-Every plan also comes with a dedicated customer success manager to help you get your program up and running.

-Grow your small business
+Grow your small business with an affiliate program

 Affiliate marketing is a great resource for small business owners who want to get the biggest bang from their buck, without compromising results.
 It generates wider business promotions, increased sales, and long-term relationships with individuals who believe in your brand.